-At DIY.org, children can choose to complete challenges for different "Skills," earning both virtual and real embroidered patches (purchasing the patches is optional and is the only cost involved in the program), and developing a portfolio of videos and photos showing when challenges are accomplished.
+At DIY.org, children can choose to complete challenges for different "Skills," earning both virtual and real embroidered patches, and developing a portfolio of videos and photos showing when challenges are accomplished.

 For instance, the second grader I was working with -- let's call her Becky -- had achieved the Gardener Skill.
 Among the challenges she completed for the achievement included growing seedlings, planting an outdoor garden, and making compost, all challenges listed on the DIY Gardening skill page.

 Using her mom's iPhone, Becky showed me pictures of her garden and other challenges she had completed along the way to earning her Gardener patch.
 Most amazingly, she had video of her compost pile, and the narration of the video was Becky herself, explaining the value of compost, how to develop a compost pile, how composting works, and how she will use it on her garden.

 Becky went on to explain to me how she is inspired by "following" other children's work, seeing their art, photos, and videos as they complete skills to earn patches in such diverse skills as acting, game design, front end development, baking, cooking, geology, genetics, history, hacking, landscaping, mechanics, oceanography, solar engineering, writing, and more DIY skills.

 The online "following" Becky does is made possible by avatars and screen names -- privacy is carefully protected, comments are allowed, but trolls aren't.
 Becky's mom said she had nothing but positive experiences with the sharing aspect of the website, and we discussed the fact that using this kind of made-for-kids website actually gives kids the opportunity to learn responsible use of the social aspects of the internet with guidance from their parents.